kingyin3613/kingyin3613.github.io/content/IGAbeam.md

 The above equation differs from the strain definition in classical Timoshenko beam formulations, which do not have the multiplier term $1/J=1/(1-\kappa p_n)$.
 An observation here is that the multiplier term is comprehensively governed by the local curvature $\kappa$ of beam axis, as well as by the cross-section size $p_n$ in the direction towards the curvature center.
 Hence this term is <b>not negligible especially for highly curved, low-slenderness ratio (deep) beams</b>.

-The equilibrium of beam functions are somehow trivial, we followed the principle of virtual work to derive the governing equations of beam, the results are summarized in the figure below:
+The equilibrium of beam functions is somehow trivial, we followed the principle of virtual work to derive the governing equations of beam, the results are summarized in the figure below:

 <p align="center">
 <img src="assets/IGAbeam/formulation1.png"   width="100%" height="100%"/>